mattsies/weatherDataAPI/weatherApi/README.md

 This script is a great introduction to using python to call APIs and push data to slack.

 This script is organized into two parts:
-1. *weathermap.org API request* pulls current weather data for a city, parses into a json file and stores specific fields into a dictionary called weatherData.
+1. *openweathermap.org API request* pulls current weather data for a city, parses into a json file and stores specific fields into a dictionary called weatherData.
 2. *slack API post* weatherData dictionary is stored as a text string and pushed to slack using incoming API webhook.

 ## Getting Started

-Install python https://www.python.org/downloads/
+Get API key from https://openweathermap.org/appid Install python https://www.python.org/downloads/ Install a gui for running python, rodeo recommended: https://www.yhat.com/products/rodeo

 ## Built With